DataUbong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7: Script that execute permission to owner, group owner and user
+Task 8: Set the permission for user only, James Bond